jychen74/Lab-SDS-Expiration-Tracker/README.md

 Click the link below to clone the system template directly into your personal Google account:
 👉 **[【Click Here to Clone the System Template Spreadsheet】](https://docs.google.com/spreadsheets/d/1AZ8uN7qDuEBC6OBNbeNcrYt6IGBVJKlaJE3hgjCL_aw/copy)**

-*Note: Please refresh the spreadsheet page after copying, and you will see a custom menu "🧪 SDS 系統管理" appear on the top toolbar.*
+#### Step 2: One-Click System Initialization (Refresh if menu is missing)

-#### Step 2: One-Click System Initialization
+1. Open your copied Google Spreadsheet and **refresh the page (F5)** to load the custom menu.

-1. Click the custom menu on the top toolbar: **【🧪 SDS 系統管理】 -> 【⚙️ 初始化試算表欄位】**.
+2. Click the custom menu on the top toolbar: **【🧪 SDS 系統管理】 -> 【⚙️ 初始化試算表欄位】**.
-2. **Grant Permission**: Google will pop up a security warning for the first run.
+3. **Grant Permission**: Google will pop up a security warning for the first run.
 Grant permissions by clicking:
    * **"Advanced"** -> **"Go to shared_Lab_SDS (unsafe)"** -> **"Allow"**.
-3. **Auto Create Folder**: After authorization, a prompt window will appear. **Leave the text box completely BLANK and click "OK"**.
+4. **Auto Create Folder**: After authorization, a prompt window will appear. **Leave the text box completely BLANK and click "OK"**.
 The system will automatically create a dedicated PDF storage folder in your Google Drive root directory.

 #### Step 3: Deploy the Web Application